 The choir is a founder member of the Voices for Hospices Choir which performs biannually to raise money for local hospices.

-Another major feature of the choir’s activities is our foreign tours.
-We have travelled to France, Italy and Prague and performed in fantastic venues such as Sacre Coeur and the cathedrals of Bourges, Chartres, Vezelay and Laon as well as many more intimate ‘concert halls’ in French Hill towns and the mountains outside Garda where the reception from the locals has always been amazingly hospitable!
+We have been fortunate enough to travel to France, Italy and Prague and performed in fantastic venues such as Sacré Coeur and the cathedrals of Bourges, Chartres, Vézelay and Laon, as well as many more intimate concert venues in French Hill towns and the mountains outside Garda where the reception from the locals has always been amazingly hospitable.